Unboxed-Software/solana-course/content/permanent-delegate.md

   );
 ```

-Next, lets add the mint instruction by calling `createInitializeMintInstruction` and passing in the required arguments.
+Next, let's add the mint instruction by calling `createInitializeMintInstruction` and passing in the required arguments.
 This function is provided by the SPL Token package and it constructs a transaction instruction that initializes a new mint.

 ```tsx
  const initializeMintInstruction = createInitializeMintInstruction(